The Office (American TV series) season 8: Ratings

-Ratings for the eighth season of The Office.

-The series aired on Thursdays at 9:00 p.m. as part of "Comedy Night Done Right" television block.
+The series aired on Thursdays at 9:00 p.m. on NBC.
 The season premiere, "The List" received a 3.9/10 percent share in the Nielsen ratings among viewers aged 18 to 49, meaning that 3.9 percent of viewers aged 18 to 49 watched the episode, and 10 percent of viewers watching television at the time watched the episode.
 "The List" was the highest-rated episode of the season.
 Despite this, it became the lowest-rated season premiere of the series since the series premiere.
 The rest of the season was unable to receive more than seven million viewers.
-The twenty-second episode, "Fundraiser" received only 4.17 million viewers, making it, at the time, the lowest-rated episode of The Office to ever air (although it was later beaten by several ninth-season episodes the following year).
+The twenty-second episode, "Fundraiser", received only 4.17 million viewers, making it, at the time, the lowest-rated episode of The Office to ever air (although it was later beaten by several ninth-season episodes the following year).
 The season finale, "Free Family Portrait Studio", was viewed by 4.49 million viewers, making it the lowest finale for The Office to air, beating the first-season finale "Hot Girl", which was viewed by 4.8 million viewers.
 The drop in ratings led to a lower ad-price for the series, with an average cost of $178,840 per 30-second commercial.
 Despite this, the show was still one of NBC's highest-rated shows and ranked as the most expensive ad-cost for any NBC scripted series during the year it aired.
 Despite the lower live ratings, Nielsen Soundscan announced that The Office added up to 44 percent to its next-day "live plus same day" 18–49 rating when additional time-shifted viewing was added, such as DVRing.

 The season ranked as the eighty-seventh-most watched television series during the 2011–12 season, with an average of 6.506 million viewers.
 The season also ranked as the thirty-second-most watched television series in the 18- to 49-year-old demographic.
 In this category, the show was viewed by an estimated 4.376 million viewers per episode and received a 3.42 rating/9 percent share among adults between 18 and 49.
 This means that, on average, the season was viewed by 3.42 percent of all 18- to 49-year-olds, and 9 percent of all 18- to 49-year-olds watching television at the time of the broadcast.